Vocational Training Visa

 Can I come to Germany for vocational training?

 Vocational training programmes in Germany can offer great opportunities for a successful career.
-To come to Germany and take part in a vocational training programme, you will need a corresponding residence permit, i.e., "residence permit for the purpose of training" ("Aufenthaltserlaubnis zum Zweck der Ausbildung"), regulated in Section 16a of the Residence Act.
+To come to Germany and take part in a vocational training programme, you will need a corresponding residence permit, i.e., "residence permit for the purpose of training" ("Aufenthaltserlaubnis zum Zweck der Ausbildung"), as per Section 16a of the Residence Act, which will come into force in March 2024.
 For many people from the so-called third countries (countries outside the EU), however, the first step is to apply for a "visa for the purpose of vocational training".
 A vocational training visa allows you to enter Germany legally and then start your training programme.
 Here you can learn about requirements you have to meet for a visa or residence permit as a trainee.

 What do I need to know?